CourtneyThurston/personal-finance-memes-for-tech-teens/README.md

 There are a number of myths about credit cards, including that having them isn't good (they're GREAT as long as you're not going to be irresponsible and charge more to them than you can afford), or that carrying a small balance month-to-month improves your score (it doesn't; as long as you're paying your minimum, it also doesn't bring your score down, but by carrying a balance you also incur interest -- you don't incur any interest when you pay in full on time every month).

+As a general rule, you should avoid credit cards with annual fees, unless the benefits end up outweighing that cost (for instance, one of the cards I hold enables me to check bags for free, and with the frequency I do that, it saves me more money than the annual fee for the card costs me).
+Otherwise, avoid annual fee cards.

 #### Benefits
 If you can use a credit card correctly, you'll reap a lot of benefits:
 * Credit cards, especially cards for folks with good or excellent credit, typically come with cash back bonuses.
 For instance, on a card offering 1% cash back, you'd get 1% of the purchase price of each item you paid for with the card back as "cash back".
 This is especially helpful to stack with coupons and good spending habits in general, letting you effectively stack discounts on discounts.
 Typically, the best way to use your cash back is by applying it as a statement credit -- reducing, dollar-for-dollar, the amount you owe at the end of the month when your credit card statement comes out.